s5k6/shelltalk/stefan/README.md

 Simple Commands
 ===============

+> Search bash(1) for “Simple Commands” to get the complete picture.

 The shell needs to interpret your input to find out what to do.
 For simple commands, the procedure is:

  1. The shell splits your input into words (⇒ what is a word?).

  2. The first word specifies the command to be executed (⇒ what is a command?).

  3. The remaining words are passed as arguments to the invoked command (⇒ how is it invoked?).

 Example: